In This Article

 There are various reasons why Margex stands out as one of the leading crypto exchanges.
 For one, it lets users purchase Ethereum anonymously.
 Yes, that’s right — it’s a no-KYC exchange where you don’t need to submit any personal information to start trading.

-Next, it emphasises leverage trading, allowing users to trade Ethereum with a high leverage of up to 100x.
+Next, it emphasizes leverage trading, allowing users to trade Ethereum with a high leverage of up to 100x.
 You’ll also get to enjoy really low trading commissions, as low as 0.019% on limit orders and up to 0.6% on market orders.

 Pros